Far Cry Vengeance: Development

 The game was scheduled to have been unveiled on September 14, 2006 during a Nintendo press conference, but was absent from the event.
 First details were instead revealed by the VGM Daily Podcast Episode 118 on September 5, 2006 it uses a ported version of the CryEngine used in the original Far Cry game.

 Reception

-Far Cry Vengeance received "generally unfavorable" reviews, according to review aggregator Metacritic.
+Far Cry Vengeance received "generally unfavorable" reviews, according to review aggregator website Metacritic.

 IGN gave the game a 4/10, though it did give its gameplay ranking a 7 and commented that, gameplay-wise, it was "A fundamentally fun shooter and most of the new Wii controls feel great, despite not even looking half as good as the year-old Xbox version."
 Paul Devlin of Videogamer.com gave the game a 5/10, stating: "With the series arguably hinging on its looks, a Far Cry game should be showcasing the very best the Wii can offer rather than just being a mess of blurry textures that would not be out of place in a PS2 game."